 Before you start looking for the cause of low water pressure in your home, check with your neighbors.
 If they’re having problems, too, there’s likely a major water main break at the city level.
 Contact your municipal water service or local utility and have them come out to look.
 It’s the city or utility company’s job to fix problems with pipes that are not within your property line.
 Good news: they’re also the ones who have to pay for that repair.

 If only your home has lost water pressure, you’ve got some detective work to do to find the cause.
-Your next steps depend on whether you’re having low water pressure only on occasion, or all the time.
+Your next steps depend on whether you have low water pressure only on occasion or all the time.

 Do all your faucets and appliances usually run fine, but now and then the water pressure drops?
 Intermittent whole-home low water pressure is a sign you’ve got too much going at once.
 The water main can only provide so much water to your home at one time.
 If you’ve got laundry, showers, and sprinklers all going, you’ll overwhelm the supply.